 • Contact details for two references.

-Once you have a handful of regular clients who feel they can trust and rely on you, it’s likely that they’ll start recommending you to other people.
-People won’t usually hand over their children to just anyone – so building trust is key.,
+Once you have a handful of regular clients who feel they can trust and rely on you, they’ll likely start recommending you to others.
+People won’t usually hand over their children to just anyone, so building trust is key.

 Ready to get started?